Updated: Jul 21

 Have you subscribed to my cooking channel?
 Go and click here to be the first to see my new videos and THANK YOU so much for subscribing.
 It means a lot to me!

-I grew up eating creme fraiche, and I think until I left my hometown and moved to Kiev, I had never tasted any other sour cream but creme fraiche.
-Ukrainian cuisine is filled with recipes that feature cooking, baking or simply serving with creme fraiche.
+I grew up eating crème fraiche (fermented cream), and I think until I left my hometown and moved to Kiev, I had never tasted any other sour cream but crème fraiche.
+Ukrainian cuisine is filled with recipes that feature cooking, baking or simply serving with crème fraiche.

-In my blog I have a great number of recipes where I suggest using creme fraiche, I promise to you it is very easy to make.
+In my blog I have a great number of recipes where I suggest using crème fraiche (fermented cream), I promise to you it is very easy to make.
 Once you taste the magic of this homemade sour cream, you'll have a hard time not repeating this esoteric exercise.
 Sure, it takes a time, but the effort is minimal, and the payoff is absolutely amazing!

 In my blog I have a great number of recipes where I suggest using a creme fraiche, I promise to you Crème fraîche is very easy to make.
 Once you taste the magic of this homemade sour cream, you'll have a hard time not repeating this esoteric exercise.
 Sure, it takes a time, but the effort is minimal, and the payoff is absolutely marvelous.